Embird Embroidery Software

 Curly plant with rotational symmetry - 5 sectors

-To avoid excessive density, the inner sprouts may not meet in the Origin point.
-In such a case, the sprouts are connected on other proper nearest-point place.
+To avoid excessive density, the inner sprouts might not meet at the Origin Point.
+In such cases, the sprouts are connected at another appropriate nearest point.

-Rotational symmetry can be combined with mirroring across the side of sector.
+Rotational symmetry can be combined with mirroring across the side of a sector.
 Again, the source sector is the red one.
-The rest of sectors are its rotated and mirrored copies.
+The rest of the sectors are its rotated and mirrored copies.

 Mesh - Curly Plant - Mesh - Curly Plant Fill - Symmetry Mesh - Curly Plant - Arrow icon Mesh - Curly Plant - Rotational symmetry combined with mirroring